TapToCommunity/tapto/docs/developers.md

 All build steps are done with the `task` command run from the root of the project folder.
 Run `task --list-all` by itself to see a list of available commands.

 Before building MiSTer binaries, you'll need to build the Docker image it uses.
-Just run `task build-mister-image` to add it to your system.
+Just run `task build-image-mister` to add it to your system.

 Built binaries will be created in the `_build` directory under its appropriate platform and architecture subdirectory.